Zion National Park / Antelope Slot Canyons / Lake Powell

 Rooms are assigned in order of reservations received, so early signup is recommended.
 Ask about premium rooms, at some workshop locations for an additional supplement charge.

-Fees are based on double occupancy.
-Single supplement is added for participants who wish to have a private room to themselves.
+For this tour no single supplement charge is required.
 If you are traveling alone and wish to share a room with another participant, please let us know and we will do our best to match you with a roommate.

 Cancellation fee schedule